Access Management

 • Status:

-• Missing - The device is removed from the powered cradle and a user has not logged in for 2 minutes.
+• Missing - The device has been removed from the powered cradle and a user has not logged in for 2 minutes, or it could not be recovered.

 • Decommissioned - The device is no longer licensed and is considered out-of-service.